darth10/gitstick/README.md

 ## Installation

+gitstick requires JRE (1.6 or higher) to be installed.

 Download the latest binary distribution from the [downloads page](http://github.com/darth10/gitstick/downloads).
 Extract the archive, and add the output folder to your PATH variable.